 Everywhere a record can be created, the record templates that have been made available for that record type can be used.

-How to guide
+How to create record templates

 - If the template is to be applied to Tasks or Meetings that have already happened, choose 'Record'.
 These Tasks and Meetings will automatically be given a status of Complete (and thus will have an Associated State of Closed).

-- Click Save & Close;
+- Click (3) Save & Close.

 NOTE: By combining these Record Templates with Form Layout rules you can create/tailor any form design and name needed.
 For example, you could create two different types of Case: internal and external with different fields auto-populated for each type of Case.